CAFDataProcessing/data-processing-service/processing-service-core/README.md

 For developers it is recommended to install and run the project with swagger-node directly.
 This is useful as when changes are made to files the server will be reloaded automatically.

 1. Check out the project.
 2. Install NodeJS and NPM (package manager for NodeJS).
-This project was written against NodeJS 4 and has not been tested with later versions so no assurances can be given regarding usnig the latest major version release of NodeJS.
+This project was written against NodeJS 6 and has not been tested with later versions so no assurances can be given regarding using the latest major version release of NodeJS.
 3. Install swagger-node

     ```